samdevx1029/angular-ts-webpack/README.md

 # angular2-typescript2-webpack2

-This repo creates an advanced angular2 starter project written in TypeScript2 with basic OOB components.
+This repo creates an angular2 starter project written in TypeScript2 with basic OOB components.
 You can add your own components to suit your application needs.

-The production build is based on Webpack2 and utilizes minification, concatenation, compression and tree-shaking for maximum optimization.
+The production build is based on Webpack2 bundling pipeline.

 Versions are always changing so this project works for the following versions.